nelo-crypto/nelo-links-presets/README.md

 # nelo-links-presets
-This repository holds the link presets (soon to be) available at [NeloLinks](https://links.nelocrypto.com/).
+This repository holds the link presets available at [NeloLinks](https://links.nelocrypto.com/).
 Submit your own link(s) in a Pull Request for appraisal and inclusion.

 ## Creating a distribution